After months of renovations, the John L. Haar Library reopened on August 31.

 And chat and texting services are still available.

-Self-checkout app is coming soon
+Self-checkout app available

 We acknowledge that the land on which we gather in Treaty Six Territory is the traditional gathering place for many Indigenous people.
 We honour and respect the history, languages, ceremonies and culture of the First Nations, Métis and Inuit who call this territory home.